Preprints about cancer mortality by Ed Dowd's group Phinance Technologies - sars2.net

 In the plot above the 2000-2010 intercensal population estimates are based on both 2000 and 2010 censuses, so the intercensal estimates were adjusted to get rid of the jump between the 2000-based and 2010-based population estimates.
 CDC WONDER uses the 2000-2010 intercensal population estimates for the years 2000 to 2009, so eventually CDC WONDER will probably replace the 2010-2020 population estimates with the 2010-2020 intercensal estimates once they get published, but they are only scheduled to be published in 2025 so for now CDC WONDER suffers from the sudden jump in population size between 2020 and 2021.

 However while we are waiting for the new intercensal population estimates to be published, I developed a fairly straightforward way to adjust the 2010-2020 estimates to get rid of the jump.
 For example in ages 75 to 84, the ratio between the 2020-based vintage 2023 estimate for 2020 and the 2010-based vintage 2020 estimate for 2020 is 15822264/16451547 which is about 0.9617.
-So therefore I'm multiplying the population estimate for 2011 by about .9+.1*.9617, the population estimate for 2012 by about .8+.2*.9617, and so on (or actually in the plot below I'm doing the multiplication separately for each single year of age and then adding together the results for each age, but it produces close to identical results to doing the multiplication for ages 75-84 aggregated together):
+So therefore I'm multiplying the population estimate for 2011 by about .9+.1*.9617, the population estimate for 2012 by about .8+.2*.9617, and so on (or actually in the plot below I'm doing the multiplication separately for each single year of age and then adding together the results for each age, but the results are not much different from doing the multiplication for ages 75-84 aggregated together):

 library(data.table);library(ggplot2)